Nwoye-Ezekiel/would-you-rather/README.md

 code .
 ```

-You can as well view the project which is hosted on [Netlify] by clicking on the link below
+You can as well view the project which is hosted on [Netlify] by clicking on the link
 [Would You Rather]

 # Project overwiew